arduino/docs-content/content/tutorials/communication/SoftwareSerialExample/SoftwareSerialExample.md

 ## Code

-Below is the content of `SoftwareSerialExample.ino` (this example is in the public domain):
+Below is the content of the `SoftwareSerialExample` example:

 ```arduino
 /*